 A very large Sunday afternoon crowd cheered energetically after the film introduction, when the stage curtains closed for the intermission, and at the end of the film.
 Organist Emily Seward closed the intermission with the haunting, dramatic theme of the movie.
 The music, with its simple basic theme that was played in variations, was courtesy of Maurice Jarre, who died earlier this year.

 The hot 94-degree day was the perfect day to see this desert epic.
-When patrons left the theater about 6 p.m. after this unique Sunday Redford event, the oppressive heat helped bring back memories of the film.
+When patrons left the theater about 6 p.m., the oppressive heat helped bring back memories of the film.
 It was a long afternoon that I’m sure will have a high spot in the Redford memories of many of the visitors.

 Copyright © 2009 by Robert Hollberg Smith, Jr.